pedro-stanaka/c-alike-parser/README.md

         in terminal, if you are using an UNIX OS.

-        To parse an file use c-like-parser < NAMEOFTHEFILE.XPTO
+        To parse an file use "./c-like-parser < NAMEOFTHEFILE.XPTO"